 In addition, a Universal Activity Number is an identification number that is assigned to each CPE activity developed and provided, or jointly provided, by an ACPE-accredited provider.
 This number is developed by appending to the ACPE provider identification number (e.g. 197), the joint provider designation number (0000 for no joint provider, 9999 for joint providers), the year of CE activity development (e.g., 14), the sequential number of the CPE activity from among the new CPE activities developed during that year (e.g., 001), and the topic and format designators (see below).

 Joint Provider Designators:

-0000 - no joint provided organization

-9999 - joint provider organization
+0000 - no joint providership 9999 - joint providership with an organization

 Format Designators: